EffiBench: Benchmarking the Efficiency of Automatically Generated Code: Introduction

-This paper introduces \xxx, a benchmark specifically designed for evaluating code efficiency for code generation models. \xxx comprises 1,000 efficiency-critical code generation problems selected from LeetCode.
+This paper introduces \xxx, a benchmark specifically designed for evaluating the efficiency of the code that is automatically generated. \xxx comprises 1,000 efficiency-critical code generation problems selected from LeetCode.
 Each coding problem is paired with an executable manually-written canonical solution which has been awarded the highest rating on LeetCode for its optimal time and space efficiency.
-We also developed a test case generator to produce a vast number of test cases for each problem to allow for an in-depth and comprehensive analysis of the code efficiency.
-Moreover, \xxx integrates a comprehensive set of efficiency metrics, such as execution time (ET), normalised execution time (NET), maximum memory usage (MU), and total memory usage during execution time (TMU).
+We also develop a test case generator to produce a vast number of test cases for each problem to allow for an in-depth and comprehensive analysis of the code efficiency.
+Moreover, \xxx integrates a diverse set of efficiency metrics, such as execution time, maximum memory usage, and total memory usage during execution.

-With \xxx, we conduct an empirical study to assess the efficiency of code generated by 13 open-source and 8 closed-source Large Language Models (LLMs).
-Our results reveal that among the evaluated closed-source models, GPT-4-turbo yields higher code efficiency than Palm-2-chat-bison, Claude-instant-1, Gemini-pro, GPT-4, and GPT-3.5, in terms of both execution time and memory usage.
-Nevertheless, the efficiency of the code generated by GPT-4-turbo is still worse than the efficiency of human-written canonical solutions.
-In particular, the average execution time of GPT-4-turbo code is \textbf{1.69} times that of the canonical solutions.
-In the worse scenario, the execution time~/~memory usage is \textbf{45.49}~/~\textbf{142.89} times that of the canonical solution.
+We conduct a comprehensive study to evaluate the efficiency of code generated by 42 LLMs.
+Our findings reveal that among both open- and closed-source LLMs, StarCoder2-15B~\cite{StarCoder2} and GPT-4 consistently produced the most efficient code.
+Nevertheless, even these top performers still lag behind the efficiency of human-written canonical solutions.
+For instance, GPT-4 generated code exhibits an average execution time that is \text{3.12} times that of the human-written canonical solutions.
+In the most extreme cases, the execution time and total memory usage of GPT-4 code are \textbf{13.89} and \textbf{43.92} times that of the canonical solutions, respectively.
+Furthermore, our analysis reveals that a high pass@1 score (indicating the LLM's ability to generate correct code on the first attempt) does not necessarily translate to more efficient code.
+For example, GPT-4-turbo-preview has a higher pass@1 score than GPT-4, but lower code efficiency.

-We also observed that code generation models exhibit varying efficiencies across different algorithm subsets.
-For example, in the divide and conquer subset, GPT-3.5-turbo-0301 requires only \textbf{1.30x} the execution time and \textbf{1.53x} the total memory usage compared to the canonical solution.
-However, for the DFS and BFS subsets, it needs 3.56x and 3.38x more execution time, and 501.64x and 412.37x more total memory usage, respectively, compared with the canonical solution.

-To conclude, this paper makes the following contributions: \begin{itemize} \item We introduce \xxx, a code generation benchmark designed for assessing the efficiency of code for code generation models.
-As far as we know, \xxx is the first benchmark for assessing the capability of code generation models in generating efficient code.
+To conclude, this paper makes the following contributions: \begin{itemize} \item We introduce \xxx, the first benchmark specifically designed to assess the efficiency of code generated by LLMs.

-\item We conduct an empirical study to compare 13 open-source LLMs and 8 closed-source LLMs in generating efficient code.
-Our evaluation results illustrate that as the SOTA model in code efficiency, GPT-4-turbo still requires \textbf{3.18x} total memory usage and \textbf{1.69x} execution time compared to canonical solution. \end{itemize}